Energy in Italy

-Energy in Italy come mostly from fossil fuels.
+Energy in Italy comes mostly from fossil fuels.
 Among the most used resources are petroleum (mostly used for the transport sector), natural gas (used for electric energy production and heating), coal and renewables.
-Italy has few energy resources, and most of supplies are imported.
+Italy has few energy resources, and most supplies are imported.

-An important share of electricity comes from import, mainly from Switzerland and France.
-The share of primary energy dedicated to electricity production is above 35%, and grew steadily since the 1970s.
+An important share of its electricity is imported, mainly from Switzerland and France.
+The share of primary energy dedicated to electricity production is above 35%, and has grown steadily since the 1970s.

 Electricity is produced mainly from natural gas, which accounts for the source of more than half of the total final electric energy produced.
 Another important source is hydroelectric power, which was practically the only source of electricity until 1960.
 Wind and solar power grew rapidly between 2010 and 2013 thanks to high incentives.
 Italy is one of the world's largest producers of renewable energy.

 Overview

 Energy in Italy come mostly from fossil fuels.
 Among the most used resources are petroleum (mostly used for the transport sector), natural gas (used for electric energy production and heating), coal and renewables.
 Electricity is produced mainly from natural gas, which accounts for the source of more than half of the total final electric energy produced.
 Another important source is hydroelectric power, which was practically the only source of electricity until 1960.
 The first power plant in continental Europe was inaugurated in Milan in 1883.

 Eni, with operations in 79 countries, is considered one of the seven "Supermajor" oil companies in the world, and one of the world's largest industrial companies.
 The Val d'Agri area, Basilicata, hosts the largest onshore hydrocarbon field in Europe.
 Moderate natural gas reserves, mainly in the Po Valley and offshore Adriatic Sea, have been discovered in recent years and constitute an important mineral resource.

 In the last decade, Italy has become one of the world's largest producers of renewable energy, ranking as the second largest producer in the European Union and the ninth in the world.
 Wind power, hydroelectricity, and geothermal power are also important sources of electricity in the country.
 Italy was the first country in the world to exploit geothermal energy to produce electricity.
 The first Italian geothermal power plant was built in Tuscany, which is where all currently active geothermal plants in Italy are located.
 In 2014 the geothermal production was 5.92 TWh.